Alcohol Review and its related social media and events provide a unique source of accessible balanced stories, ideas and information on alcohol.

-It has diligently tracked and footnoted the global news flow, adding value as it did, following the launch of the book Alcohol Companion in 2016, which made a need for rolling coverage clear.
+The site has diligently tracked and footnoted the global news flow, adding value as it did, following the launch of the book Alcohol Companion in 2016, which made a need for rolling coverage clear.

-Making the daily effort has given readers access to cutting-edge insights from researchers, policy advocates, policy makers and those with lived experience and people who work with them.
+This persistent effort has given readers access to cutting-edge insights from researchers, policy advocates, policy makers and those with lived experience and people who work with them.

 It has helped reduce harm by helping to debunk misleading stories and providing more reliable accounts to replace them.
 And it has broken and investigated its own on dementia, labelling and conflicts of interest.